ivanvorobei/SPIndicator/README.md

 ## Quick Start

-For best experience, I recommend presenting alerts by calling the class functions `SPIndicator`.
-These functions are updated regularly and show the alerts as Apple way:
+For best experience, I recommend presenting indicator by calling the class functions `SPIndicator`.
+These functions are updated regularly and show the indicator as Apple way:

 ```swift
 SPIndicator.present(title: "Error", message: "Try Again", preset: .error)